 Current options for truly clean cooking, including LPG and electricity, are expensive, so reliance on traditional biomass for cooking and heating will likely continue for decades to come.
 One way of mitigating the negative effects of cooking with biomass is the introduction of improved cookstoves.
 Over the last decade Energy 4 Impact has supported both local stove makers and international businesses which manufacture highly efficient stoves.

-We have worked with hundreds of small-scale cookstove producers and distributors by strengthening their business and technical skills, developing their marketing awareness, providing access to ﬁnance and technology, improving the performance standards of their stoves to maximise their health beneﬁts and boosting the last mile distribution of energy efficient products through market development activities.
+We have supported hundreds of small-scale cookstove producers and distributors by strengthening their business and technical skills, improving the design and performance of their stoves, providing access to ﬁnance and technology and boosting the last mile distribution of energy efficient products through market development activities.